triton-inference-server/python_backend/README.md

 The Preprocessing example shows how to use Python Backend to do model preprocessing.
 You can find the complete example instructions in [examples/preprocessing](examples/preprocessing/README.md).

+## Decoupled Models

+The examples of decoupled models shows how to develop and serve [decoupled models](../../README.md#decoupled-mode-beta) in Triton using Python backend.
+You can find the complete example instructions in [examples/decoupled](examples/decoupled/README.md).

 # Running with Inferentia